Exploring EIC Grants for your UK SME? Start here.

 As you’ll have probably noticed, eligibility for EIC funding depends on the specific programme you’re applying to.
 You can find more information about the eligibility criteria for each programme in the resources I linked to in the previous section.

-Still, if you’re a UK company looking to apply for one of the three schemes offering grant funding – Pathfinder, Transition and Accelerator – which is where GrantTree’s expertise lies, there are some general boxes you’ll need to tick to access funding from the EIC.
+Still, if you’re a UK company looking to apply for one of the four schemes offering grant funding – Pathfinder, Transition, Accelerator and Advanced Innovation Challenges – which is where GrantTree’s expertise lies, there are some general boxes you’ll need to tick to access funding from the EIC.

 ✅ You must be an SME